modphysnobel/modphysnobel.github.io/docs/vol-III/vol-III-chap-11-sect-2.md

 <img src="https://github.com/modphysnobel/modphysnobel.github.io/blob/main/docs/vol-III/figs/chap-11-sect-2-fig1.jpg?raw=true" width=640 align=center>
 </p>

 (Source: MLA style: Popular information.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Tue.
-27 Jun 2023. https://www.nobelprize.org/prizes/physics/2012/popular-information/ © Johan Jarnestad/The Royal Swedish Academy of Sciences)
+27 Jun 023. https://www.nobelprize.org/prizes/physics/2012/popular-information/ © Johan Jarnestad/The Royal Swedish Academy of Sciences)

-**Figure 11.1.** Experimental setting for trapping individual photons (reproduced from Figure 3 in *Information for the Public: Particle control in a quantum world*).
+**Figure 11.1.** Experimental setting for trapping individual photons.
+Reproduced from Figure 3 in *Information for the Public: Particle control in a quantum world*:

+“**Figure 3.** In the Serge Haroche laboratory in Paris, in vacuum and at a temperature of almost absolute zero, the microwave photons bounce back and forth inside a small cavity between two mirrors.
+The mirrors are so reflective that a single photon stays for more than a tenth of a second before it is lost.
+During its long life time, many quantum manipulations can be performed with the trapped photon without destroying it. © Johan Jarnestad/The Royal Swedish Academy of Sciences.”

 *Wineland´s experiments.* The experimental procedure for controlling single ions in a trap consist in the following: (1) electrically charged atoms (ions) were trapped by electric fields produced by electrodes, and (2) a laser suppressed the ion’s thermal motion in the trap and generated a coherent quantum superposition of two ion’s energy states: one state is in a lowest energy level and the other one is in a higher energy level excited by a laser pulse.
 (See Figure 11.2).